 Babies (0-1 years), Children (4-12 years), Teens (over 12)

-There is a Family Cottage with 2 bedrooms, but the traditional Keralan design means that every cottage is spacious and could easily sleep 3 without feeling cramped.
+There is a Family Cottage with 2 separate bedrooms and a living room centered around a courtyard, but the traditional Keralan design means that every cottage is spacious and could easily sleep 3 without feeling cramped.
 (Expect one large room divided into smaller spaces.)

 Available by arrangement.

 Remember baby and child equipment may be limited or need pre-booking

 Kids Activities on site:

 Families Should Know: